 Undergraduate students who participate in Family Science research may also participate in the Maryland Center for Undergraduate Research and serve as research assistants.
 These research opportunities particularly benefit students who are applying to graduate school.

-All Family Science majors are required to complete an internship experience prior to graduation.
+All Family Science majors are required to complete an internship experience as part of the major.
 The internship program is a capstone project designed to integrate department and other coursework with a real-time work experience that focuses on healthy families.
 In addition to a 120-hour semester-long field placement, students are required to attend a capstone seminar (FMSC477).
 Students in the seminar integrate classroom theory with their field placement and share work-related activities, broadening their exposure to work in the discipline of Family Science and their knowledge of specific career opportunities.
+In addition, the seminar focuses on students' cultural competence in the workplace.
 Each approved internship must have a significant focus on the family unit, incorporating the needs and concerns of the family in addition to those of the individual.
 Interns will be expected to utilize Family Science theories and concepts throughout the accompanying seminar to evaluate their internship experience.
 Therefore, it is essential that the internship responsibilities relate directly to family.

 Students who need help deciding on an internship have access to the FMSC Internship Database, which contains listings of organizations that have requested our students along with those where Family Science students have completed internships.